CycodeLabs/raven/README.md

 # Raven - CI/CD Security Analyzer

 **RAVEN (Risk Analysis and Vulnerability Enumeration for CI/CD)** is a powerful security tool designed to perform massive scans for GitHub Actions CI workflows and digest the discovered data into a Neo4j database.
+Developed and maintained by the [Cycode](https://cycode.com/?utm_source=github_website&utm_medium=referral&utm_campaign=raven_page) research team.

 With Raven, we were able to identify and report security vulnerabilities in some of the most popular repositories hosted on GitHub, including: